coderprasnt/dtmf-capture/README.md

 ## Usage

 1. **Start the bot**: Run the bot using the command above.
-2. **Make a call**: Call the bot's phone number.
+2. **Make a call**: Call the phone number.
+3. **Username**: Enter your username after /start
-3. **Capture DTMF tones**: Enter DTMF tones during the call, and they will be captured and processed by the bot.
+4. **Capture DTMF tones**: Enter DTMF tones during the call, and they will be captured and processed by the bot.